Cot analysis: Procedure

 The procedure involves heating a sample of genomic DNA until it denatures into the single stranded-form, and then slowly cooling it, so the strands can pair back together.
 While the sample is cooling, measurements are taken of how much of the DNA is base paired at each temperature.

-The amount of single and double-stranded DNA is measured by rapidly diluting the sample, which slows reassociation, and then binding the DNA to a hydroxylapatite column.
+The amount of single and double-stranded DNA is measured by rapidly diluting the sample, which slows reassociation, and then binding the DNA to a hydroxyapatite column.
 The column is first washed with a low concentration of sodium phosphate buffer, which elutes the single-stranded DNA, and then with high concentrations of phosphate, which elutes the double stranded DNA.
 The amount of DNA in these two solutions is then measured using a spectrophotometer.

 Analysis

 Since a sequence of single-stranded DNA needs to find its complementary strand to reform a double helix, common sequences renature more rapidly than rare sequences.
 Indeed, the rate at which a sequence will reassociate is proportional to the number of copies of that sequence in the DNA sample.
 A sample with a highly-repetitive sequence will renature rapidly, while complex sequences will renature slowly.

 However, instead of simply measuring the percentage of double-stranded DNA versus time, the amount of renaturation is measured relative to a C0t value.
 The C0t value is the product of C0 (the initial concentration of DNA), t (time in seconds), and a constant that depends on the concentration of cations in the buffer.
 Repetitive DNA will renature at low C0t values, while complex and unique DNA sequences will renature at high C0t values.
 The fast renaturation of the repetitive DNA is because of the availability of numerous complementary sequences.